Deficiencies (last 8 years)

 Findings

-The facility failed to conduct functional capacity reassessments following significant changes in condition, failed to provide or coordinate necessary health care services in accordance with functional capacity screenings and negotiated service agreements, and failed to include the licensed nurse responsible for health care service plans in the negotiated service agreements.
-Additionally, documentation of incidents, assessments, and follow-up actions by licensed nurses was incomplete or missing.
+The facility failed to ensure proper reassessment of residents' functional capacity following significant changes, failed to provide or coordinate necessary health care services in accordance with functional capacity screenings and negotiated service agreements, and lacked documentation of licensed nurse responsibility in service agreements.
+Additionally, documentation of incidents, assessments, and follow-up actions for resident falls and illnesses was incomplete.

 Deficiencies (4)